Overview of The Smartling Glossary

 With the idea that there is no one source language, it extends the reach of your Glossaries, as all languages are multi-directional, with any language now being the Focus Language.

-The Focus Language is an interchangeable language set as the focal point of the New Smartling Glossary.
+The Focus Language is an interchangeable language set as the focal point of the Smartling Glossary.
 As there is no main source language for our Glossary, we use the concept of a Focus Language to help you navigate and organize your Glossary.
 The Focus language will appear as the first column in the Glossary (both in the Smartling dashboard, and in an exported Glossary).

 The Focus Languages can be changed at any time via the View Configuration.

-The New Smartling Glossary now has customizable columns, so you can manage your Glossary in a view that works for you.
+The Smartling Glossary now has customizable columns, so you can manage your Glossary in a view that works for you.

 As there is no source language, the Focus Language is completely customizable via the View Configuration.
 Furthermore, the View Configuration also allows you to choose the additional language columns in the Glossary, (see step 6 of the Anatomy of the Smartling Glossary).
-The languages selected in the View Configuration influence the terms returned when using the Term and Variant search (see step 1.1 of the Anatomy of the Smartling Glossary).
+The languages selected in the View Configuration influence the terms returned when using the Term and Variation Search (see step 1.1 of the Anatomy of the Smartling Glossary).

 A language-specific, singular word or expression that is important to your brand, added in the specific manner in which it should be used in your translations, in that specific language.

 Terms are created and managed in a "term card", with a card per language that can contain term variations and example strings, to ensure that you capture all possible linguistic variations of a "main" term.

 The main term can be thought of as the "primary" term in which all the variations derive from.
 For example, if you add the term "walk" as the main term for the entry, you can also add the variations such as strut and jaunt to the details to capture all variations.

 Term details per language are represented with the following attributes: